 The post below was originally published on Hipmunk’s Tailwind Blog on March 30, 2016

-So you’ve decided to spend your precious vacation time at raves and EDM festivals.
+So you’ve decided to spend your precious vacation time at raves and EDM festivals after checking out that edm music promotion you saw online.
 You are undoubtedly in for a blast of epic proportions.
-Still, it’ll be helpful to employ a few strategies in advance of your trip in order to ensure that things go smoothly—i.e. sans epic meltdowns, lost friends, or bodily discomfort.
+Still, it’ll be helpful to employ a few strategies in advance of your trip in order to ensure that things go smoothly-i.e. sans epic meltdowns, lost friends, or bodily discomfort.
 Whether you’re heading to Electric Daisy Carnival in Tokyo or Electric Zoo in NYC, here’s how to prep for the ultimate EDM vacation so that you can enjoy it drama-free.

 1. Read up on the venue in advance.